mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 An RTP application is responsible for determining what to send in an encoded media stream, and how to send that encoded media stream within a targeted bitrate.

 This document does not mandate how an application determines what to send in an encoded media stream, because decisions about what to send within a targeted bitrate, and how to adapt to changes in the targeted bitrate, can be application and codec-specific.
 For example, adjusting quantization in response to changing network conditions may work well in many cases, but if what's being shared is video that includes text, maintaining readability is important.

-A rate adaptation algorithm can be plugged in to adapt the media bitrate to the available bandwidth.
-This document does not mandate any specific rate adaptation mechanism, so the application can use a rate adaption mechanism of its choice.

 As of this writing, the IETF has produced two Experimental-track rate adaptation specifications, Network-Assisted Dynamic Adaptation (NADA)
 {{!RFC8698}} and Self-Clocked Rate Adaptation for Multimedia (SCReAM)